EmadBinAbid/networke-custom-snmp-agent/README.md

 - `10 hrs` -> C++ application implementation
 - `02 hrs` -> Minor tweakings and launching the product

 One of the reasons for choosing OOP design methodology was the application scalability and code resuability.
-The reason for choosing C++ as the product programming language was to cater to high performance and speed latencies.
-C also provides high speed latencies but the reason for not choosing C was to avoid unfavourable circumstances of dealing with old, complex, and non-flexible OOP scenarios.
+The reason for choosing C++ as the product programming language was to cater to high performance and speed.
+C also provides high speed efficiencies but the reason for not choosing C was to avoid unfavourable circumstances of dealing with old, complex, and non-flexible OOP scenarios.
 Hence, C++ was the ideal choice.
 If there were no C++, I would have chosen Python because of its easy syntax and ever-growing support community.

 ## A Better Approach